 - Institutional funds offered on an initial award letter may be canceled.

 - Federal funds (Pell Grant, Federal Work Study, Loans) offered on an initial award letter will be canceled until all requested verification documentation is received, reviewed and the FAFSA determined to be valid.

 - Students completing verification after the deadline may be able to receive the Federal funds listed above on a reimbursement basis, contingent on meeting all other eligibility requirements.

 The details listed below explain how to find, complete, and submit requested verification documents.
 Please utilize the student OSCAR account to identify required verification documents.

 - Dependent Student Verification Worksheet

-- Parent's 2015 Federal Tax Return Transcript or a signed copy of the 1040 tax return
+- Parent's 2017 Federal Tax Return Transcript and/or a successful IRS data transfer using the DRT

 - All W2s, 1099s and supporting schedules